oicr-gsi/vidarr/types.md

 instance, workflow producing a FASTQ or BAM file could include a sequence count, so a Shesmu olive consuming this file could pick an appropriate shard count for a subsequent workflow.

+Each output type has an optional variant.
+If used, the workflow can decline to provide the output and it will not be provisioned.
+However, all external keys must be assigned somewhere, so _every_ external key _must_ be assigned to at least one non-optional output.
+This means there must be at least one non-optional output for a workflow.
+Also, using `REMAINING` on mandatory values has ambiguous meaning when `MANUAL` is used on optional outputs.
+If the optional was or was not present, then the external keys included in `REMAINING` would change dynamically.
+This is not permitted, so mixing these two is not possible.

 In some workflows that expand or multiplex content (_e.g_, co-cleaning, BCL2FASTQ), the output metadata needs to be dynamically assigned to the output